-If you are a publisher using some kind of ad network on your website then you probably heard about the ads.txt file already.
+If you are a publisher using some kind of ad network on your website, then you probably heard about the ads.txt file already.
 This ultimate guide is for you whether you want to set-up-and-forget or to understand the details about ads.txt files.
-While I am going to give examples related to ads.txt for AdSense and on WordPress sites, most of the information is applicable to other ad networks and CMSs.
+While I am going to give examples related to ads.txt AdSense code and ads.txt on WordPress sites, most of the information applies to other ad networks and CMSs.

 In a nutshell

 No time to read everything?
-These are the most important things you need to know about ads.txt.
+These are the most important things you need to know about the ads.txt:

-- Ads.txt is a standard introduced by the IAB to reduce ad fraud.
+- it is a standard introduced by the IAB to reduce ad fraud.

-- There is only one ads.txt.
+- There is only one ads.txt file.
 It can contain multiple lines of information from various partners, though.

 - The ads.txt is not mandatory, but some networks already request it.
-It might become mandatory in the future.
+It might become necessary in the future.

 What is the ads.txt?